-- 1. To alert staff to the risk factors and the warning signs of head injury/concussion; - 2.
-Provide guidance for all staff regarding the procedure for the management of pupils who sustain a concussion; - 3.
-Provide guidance for all staff supporting pupils in School who have sustained concussion to ensure that they: Stay healthy; Stay safe; Enjoy and make a positive contribution; - 4.
-Ensure all pupils with concussion fully participate in all aspects of school life in line with the RFU Gradual Return to Play; and - 5.
-Work in partnership with all parties involved with pupils including staff, parents, medical staff and outside agencies to ensure this policy is implemented and maintained successfully.
+- 1. To alert staff to the risk factors and the warning signs of head injury/concussion. - 2.
+Provide guidance for all staff regarding the procedure for the management of pupils who sustain a concussion. - 3.
+Provide guidance for all staff supporting pupils in school who have sustained concussion to ensure that they: Stay healthy; Stay safe; Enjoy and make a positive contribution. - 4.
+Ensure all pupils with concussion have the required treatment, care and recuperation required during the graduated return to play or return to learn protocols. - 5.
+Work in partnership with all parties involved with pupils including staff, parents, medical staff, and outside agencies to ensure this policy is implemented and maintained successfully.